solniva/TMA4320_ScientificComputationNotes/chapter_interpolation/ErrorTheoryInterpolation.md

 +++ {"slideshow": {"slide_type": "slide"}, "editable": true}

-# Polynomial interpolation: Error theory
+## Polynomial interpolation: Error theory

 We start by executing some boilerplate code.
-Afterwards we import the function `cardinal` and `lagrange` from the `polynomialinterpolation` module.
+Afterwards we recall the definition of the `python` function `cardinal` and `lagrange` from the previous lecture.

 ```{code-cell} ipython3
 ---